JuliaLang/julia/doc/manual/strings.rst

 ----------

-A ``Char`` value represents a single character: it is just a 32-bit integer with a special literal representation and appropriate arithmetic behaviors, whose numeric value is interpreted as a `Unicode code point <http://en.wikipedia.org/wiki/Code_point>`_.
+A ``Char`` value represents a single character: it is just a 32-bit bitstype with a special literal representation and appropriate arithmetic behaviors, whose numeric value is interpreted as a `Unicode code point <http://en.wikipedia.org/wiki/Code_point>`_.
 Here is how ``Char`` values are input and shown: